 By Eric Tucker

-For instance, members of Florida’s congressional delegation have complained that the FBI and the Department of Homeland Security would not publicly identify the two counties where Russian hackers gained access to voter databases before the 2016 election.
+The hearing also touched on the public’s right to know when a particular electoral system is hacked.
+The issue arose after members of Florida’s congressional delegation complained that the FBI and the Department of Homeland Security would not publicly identify the two counties where Russian hackers gained access to voter databases before the 2016 election.

 Copyright 2019 The Associated Press.
 All rights reserved.